nekrondev/ui_input_clear_bug/README.md

 The workaround (or in this case works as expected) is to clear the inputs fields DOM node `value` property manually at the `OnClick()` handler function.

+**UPDATE: Maxence has fixed the issue real quickly so no longer the workaround is needed as from `go get -u -v github.com/maxence-charriere/go-app/v9@919dd2c`.**
+Many Thanks for your fast support!